 During a divorce, issues related to the marital residence often arise.
 Whether one spouse keeps the house or both spouses decide to sell, it raises financial concerns about the division of marital assets.
 Many couples consult a divorce attorney to discuss concerns about divorce and property, and address legal questions that impact their interest in the house.

-Who Gets the House?
+Who Gets the House in a Divorce?

-Spouses may agree to maintain joint ownership in the home, agreeing that one spouse continues to live in the the home until a certain date.
+Spouses may agree to maintain joint ownership in the home, deciding that one spouse continues to live in the home until a certain date.
 While a post-divorce, joint ownership agreement can create challenges, it does present a good way to preserve equity, especially during a declining housing market.
-With this type of agreement, a divorce attorney can establish rules and time lines to avoid future disagreements when it’s time to sell the house.
+With this type of agreement, a divorce attorney can establish rules and timelines to avoid future disagreements when it’s time to sell the house.

 Illinois Laws on Marital Assets

 In Illinois, marital property is divided equitably by the courts, but not always equally.
 For purposes of distributing property in a divorce, courts look at what constitutes marital property versus the separate property of each spouse.

 According to Illinois laws, all property that qualifies as “marital property” is subject to equitable distribution by the court.
 Marital property is defined as property acquired by either spouse after the marriage and before a judgment of dissolution of marriage.
 This includes any separate property transferred into some form of co-ownership between the spouses.
 Marital or non-marital property is not determined by the name in which property is held.

 Regardless of whether title is held by one or both spouses in a co-ownership, like joint tenancy, community property, or tenancy in common, property acquired during the marriage is considered marital property by the court, and legally both spouses have an interest in the property.
 The marital property and marital obligations, including debt incurred during the marriage, is distributed equitably between the parties.